 The council has a limited budget to award discretionary housing payments.
 This scheme offers short term additional help to customers who have a shortfall in their housing costs and are experiencing difficulty in paying their rent.

-You can apply online at however, you cannot make an application until your housing benefit has been reduced.
+You can apply online.
+However, you cannot make an application until your housing benefit has been reduced.

 Apply for a Discretionary Housing Payment